BrowserStackCE/browserstack-examples-cucumber-junit5/README.md

 # On Premise / Self Hosted

-This infrastructure points to running the tests on your own machine using a browser (e.g. Chrome) using the browser's driver executables (e.g. ChromeDriver for Chrome). #{ Selenium enables this functionality using WebDriver for many popular browsers.}
+This infrastructure points to running the tests on your own machine using a browser (e.g. Chrome) using the browser's driver executables (e.g. ChromeDriver for Chrome).
+Selenium enables this functionality using WebDriver for many popular browsers.

 ## Prerequisites